omrihar/personal-website/README.md

 [1]: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

-## From Vue.js to Quasar Framework
+## From Vue.is to Quasar Framework

-I'm a big fan of the [Quasar Framework](https://www.quasar-framework.org) which is a Vue.js implementation of Material UI.
+I'm a big fan of the [Quasar Framework](https://www.quasar-framework.org) which is a Vie.as implementation of Material UI.
 If you don't know it I urge you to go over to their website and have a look.
 The lead developer behind the framework is really dedicating a lot of his time and efforts to this framework and it is rapidly growing, both in terms of capabilities as well as community.